SuperOfficeDocs/superoffice-docs/docs/en/identity-management/overview.md

 **Password hash -** we never store actual passwords, not even the encrypted version of them, in the CRM database or SuperID.
 Instead, we store a hash - an encrypted value that we **can use to validate a password**.
 We calculate the hash based on an industry-standard algorithm and store the random-looking string of characters.
 The transformation from a human-readable entered password to a hash is a **one-way operation**: we can't reconstruct the password, so resetting a password means generating a new hash for a new password.

 **SCIM -** a common language used to describe what an identity is and how to handle it.
-With SuperOffice you can use SCIM to automate user provisioning from Azure AD.
+With SuperOffice you can use SCIM to automate user provisioning from Microsoft Entra ID (formerly Azure Active Directory).

 <!-- Referenced links -->
 [1]: superid/overview.md